singularity014/BERT_Embedding_Classifier/README.md

-# Transformer_BERT_Manual_Coding
+# Transformer_BERT_Experiment
+STATUS: In progress....

-In this project I've tried to re-code and develop own transformer model.
+In this project I've tried to re-code and fine tune transformer and BERT models for some interesting applications.

 The BERT model was proposed in BERT:
 Pre-training of Deep Bidirectional Transformers for Language Understanding by Jacob Devlin, Ming-Wei Chang, Kenton Lee and Kristina Toutanova.